 The example we show here is the simulation of a rather complex environment presented in Fig. 4.
+For the sake of the argument, the example has only one floor.
+However, the methodology is applicable to multi-store environments, by accordingly considering the differences in the speed in ramps and stairs (which must be slower than in flat surfaces).
 In the figure, the doors are identified by traces of darkness.
 We remark that such an environment can be remodeled without requiring any changes in C++ code.
 Any configuration or reconfiguration of the environment may be performed by the user with the help of a program such as Microsoft® Excel.
 Fig. 4 shows snapshots at two crucial moments, i.e., right after the beginning of the simulation (Fig. 4-a) and approximately halfway through the simulation (Fig. 4-b).